mathjax/MathJax/docs/source/start.rst

 Putting mathematics in a web page
 =================================

-To put mathematics in your web page, you can use either :term:`TeX` and :term:`LaTeX` notation or :term:`MathML` notation or both within the same page; the MathJax configuration tells MathJax which you want to use, and how you plan to indicate the mathematics when you are using TeX notation.
+To put mathematics in your web page, you can use :term:`TeX` and :term:`LaTeX` notation, :term:`MathML` notation, :term:`AsciiMath` notation, or a combination of all three within the same page; the MathJax configuration tells MathJax which you want to use, and how you plan to indicate the mathematics when you are using TeX notation.
 The configuration file used in the examples above tells MathJax to look for both TeX and MathML notation within your pages.
-These two formats are described in more detail below.
+Other configuration files tell MathJax to use AsciiMath input.
+These three formats are described in more detail below.

 .. _tex-and-latex-input: